Pseudo-Goldstone mode in altermagnetic $\alpha$-MnTe: high-field electron spin resonance studies

 \section{Abstract}

-We report high-field electron spin resonance studies of the altermagnetic material $\alpha$-MnTe.
-In magnetic fields applied parallel to the triangular Mn$^{2+}$ layers we observed a single resonance line, corresponding to an antiferromagnetic resonance (AFMR) mode.
-The resonance fields of this excitation exhibit an isotropic behavior with $g_\mathrm{eff}=2.01$, which is close to the free-electron $g$-factor value and agrees with the absence of orbital momenta for the Mn$^{2+}$ ions.
-At low temperatures, the AFMR mode is remarkably sharp ($\sim50$~mT for the full width at the half-maximum).
-This mode exhibits a noticeable broadening with increasing temperature, indicating the enhanced effect of magnon-magnon interactions.
-Based on this behavior, we estimate the strength of these interactions.
+We report multi-frequency electron spin resonance spectroscopy studies of $\alpha$-MnTe in magnetic fields up to $16$~T, applied along the easy anisotropy axis.
+At temperatures below $T_\mathrm{N} = 310$~K, we observe a single resonance line corresponding to the pseudo-Goldstone mode of the antiferromagnetic resonance (AFMR).
+This mode exhibits the isotropic behavior with $g_\mathrm{eff}=2.01$, consistent with a complete quench of the orbital angular momenta for Mn$^{2+}$ ions.
+At low temperatures, the resonance mode is remarkably narrow ($\sim50$~mT for the full width at the half-maximum at $5$~K).
+The AFMR mode exhibits substantial broadening with increasing temperature, which can be understood in terms of the magnon-magnon scattering.